John Beddoe

 John Beddoe FRS FRAI (21 September 1826 – 19 July 1911) was one of the most prominent English ethnologists in Victorian Britain.

 Life

 Beddoe was born in Bewdley, Worcestershire, and educated at University College, London (BA (London)) and the University of Edinburgh (MD 1853).
 He served in the Crimean War alongside David Christison and was a physician at Bristol Royal Infirmary from 1862 to 1873.
 He and his wife Agnes were both friends with Mary Carpenter and they hosted what was said to be the first women's suffrage meeting in 1868.
 Invitees included a young Annie Leigh Browne.
 Beddoe retired from practice in Bristol in 1891.

 He was elected a Fellow of the Royal Society in 1873.
 In 1887 he was elected a member of the American Antiquarian Society.
-He was a founder of the Ethnological Society and president of the Anthropological Institute from 1889 to 1891.
+He was president of the Anthropological Institute from 1889 to 1891.

 He died at Bradford-on-Avon on 19 July 1911.
 He is buried in the northern section of Dean Cemetery in Edinburgh towards the western end.